Riyaverma17060/fake-news-notarizer/README.md

 - Transparent and verifiable: Provides immutable proofs of content authenticity.
 - Scalable & future-ready: Designed for web, browser, and global deployment.
 - Empowers users and organizations: Journalists, educators, and platforms can verify content instantly.

-Note: Full deployment will be available in the future after adding planned functionalities, including the frontend, browser plugin, and global ICP deployment.